1902 Pittsburgh Pirates season

 The 1902 Pittsburgh (Note: In the early 20th century and earlier, the name of Pittsburgh was spelled with and without the 'h'.)
 Pirates won a second straight National League pennant, by an overwhelming 27.5 game margin over the Brooklyn Superbas.
-It was the Pirates' first ever 100-win team, and it remains the franchise record for best winning percentage at home (.789).
+It was the Pirates' first ever 100-win team, and it set franchise records that still stand for winning percentage (.741) and winning percentage at home (.789).

-The team finished with a league-best record of 103-36.
+The team finished with a league-best record of 103–36.